Nevoss/form-wrapper-js/docs/guide/getting-started.md

 ```

 First we have been import the `Form` class from the library, then created a form property inside Vue data property. `name` and `last_name`
-are our form fields, that was initiated with `null` value.
+are our form fields that was initiated with `null` value.

 ```js
 import { Form } from 'form-wrapper-js'